bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 35°
-- Partly Cloudy
+- Cloudy
-- 86% humidity
+- 84% humidity
 - 10 mph wind
-- 38% cloud cover
+- 100% cloud cover
 - 30 AQI 🟩
 - 0.17 inches of rain in the past 24 hours
 - 0.01 inches of rain expected in the next 72 hours